-1. Fund and Facilitate Research on Aboriginal Economic Development
+1. Fund and Facilitate Research on Indigenous Economic Development

-The AAEDIRP builds bridges between post-secondary institutions and Atlantic Aboriginal communities; and provides ongoing support to Aboriginal communities and to Aboriginal and non-Aboriginal researchers from inception through implementation of the research.
-All research conducted is community-based participatory action research, linking the needs of Aboriginal communities with post-secondary resources in order to promote and enhance community economic development.
+The AIEDIRP builds bridges between post-secondary institutions and Atlantic Indigenous communities and provides ongoing support to Indigenous communities and to Indigenous and non-Indigenous researchers from inception through implementation of the research.
+All research conducted is community-based participatory action research, linking Indigenous communities’ needs with post-secondary resources in order to promote and enhance community economic development.

 Main areas of research: